 Hi mama!
-If you think your newborn has a dairy allergy and you’re contemplating dairy elimination while breastfeeding, I have some information for you.
+If you think your newborn has a dairy allergy and you’re contemplating dairy elimination while breastfeeding, keep reading.
 I’ve noticed more and more moms choosing to eliminate dairy from their diets to help calm their newborns’ fussy symptoms.
 (I, too, am one of those mamas.)
 I learned so much during our dairy elimination journey.
 Here’s everything I’ve learned to hopefully save you hours of research.

-There are actually several reasons your baby could be acting like a gigantic fusspot.
+First, there are several reasons your baby could be acting like a gigantic fusspot.
 Though a quick search and Dr. Google might lead you to believe dairy is the issue and dairy elimination is the solution.
-All you know is that your baby looks uncomfortable, is extremely irritable and NOTHING IS WORKING to console her.
+All you know is that your baby looks uncomfortable, is extremely irritable, and NOTHING IS WORKING to console her.

-I remember being there, mama.
-I remember crying when my little nugget cried because she was inconsolable.
-Hubs was so good with her, thankfully, because hearing her cry like that just ripped my heart out.
+I remember crying because my little ones were inconsolable.
+Hearing them cry like that just ripped my heart out.
 It is so easy during this frustrating period of their newborn life to want to regain some sort of control.

 But is dairy elimination the solution?
 Before you choose to eliminate dairy, here are some factors for you to evaluate.